andmeics/config/README.md

-# shell-example
-shell code example
+# shell and Configuration example